2020 Nursing Home Medicaid Income and Asset Rules

 The Minimum Monthly Needs for a Spouse

 The first change is an increase in the minimum monthly needs allowance.
-The government increased it from the previous limit of $3,160.00 to $3,216.00 beginning January 1, 2020.
+The government increased it from the previous limit of $3,022.50 to $3,090.00 beginning January 1, 2018.
 This allows a healthy spouse at home to increase their monthly income in some cases.
-We can do this by diverting an extra $56.00 per month from the nursing home spouse’s income to themselves.
-That is $672 per year, and in situations like these every little bit helps.
-The increase in the MMNA also allows some couples to keep more assets in certain low income cases.
+We can do this by diverting an extra $67.50 per month from the nursing home spouse’s income to themselves.
+That is just over $800 per year, and in situations like these every little bit helps.

 The Applicant’s Income Limit